B-36 Crash – Franklin Mountains 1953

 To help set the scene of the moments before the crash as the B-36 approached El Paso from the east, sit back, relax, close your eyes, and listen to a “radio play” recreation written by David Etzold based on the actual transcripts of the accident investigation and produced by Capstone Productions, depicting the drama of the final few moments of communication between the crew of AF5003 (the flight number assigned to this B-36D ferry flight) and ground controllers in El Paso on that fateful winter day:

 If you would like to take a 360-degree “virtual tour” of the forward cabin or cockpit of the B-36, please click on this link:http://www.nmusafvirtualtour.com/media/062/B-36J%20Engineer.html

-B-36 Forward Cabin layout and detail, note two levels within the cabin.
+B-36 Forward Cabin layout and detail, note the two levels within the forward cabin.